Cloufish/blog/_posts/2021-04-26-Preventing-Insufficient-Logging-and-Monitoring.md

  - When the log entry was generated on the application side
  - When the log server received this log
 All of that with **synchronized time sources!**
-- Take timezones into consideration also.
+- Take time zones into consideration also.
 (Standard RFC 3339)
  3. **Where** the event happened?
  - Log source address - responsible for logging the entry
  - Originating address - Responsible for generating the event
  4. **Who** performed the event?
-- Logged on user /  Unique Indentifier
+- Logged on user / Unique Identifier

 **Log standards**:
 - Syslog - Standard RFC 5424
 - **Common Log Format**
 - Use a company standard, when available - This would simplify and integrate with the existing logging functionality

 ### Syslog Severity Events
 Many Log Standards also log severity as metadata - how serious is the event: